IMostafaR/JavaScript-Weather-App/README.md

 ## Important notice 📢

 You may notice that the app currently only displays the weather forecast for three days, with no information for the remaining days of the week.
-This is because the API we used for the weather data has a free trial period that has ended, limiting us to only a 3-day forecast on the free plan.
-Rest assured, we are working on a fix for this issue and will update the app as soon as possible to provide a full week's forecast.
+This is because the API I used for the weather data has a free trial period that has ended, limiting me to only a 3-day forecast on the free plan.
+Rest assured, I am working on a fix for this issue and will update the app as soon as possible to provide a full week's forecast.

 ## Table of contents